The Romance History of Dorchester

 Unfortunately, the changes in the publishing industry were too much for Dorchester.
 In August 2010, after two years of big drops in sales, Dorchester announced a temporary shift from printing books on paper to e-books and print-on-demand services.
 They also announced that they would be setting new royalty rates for their authors.

-By September 2010, Leisure Books, along with the remainder of Dorchester’s mass market paperback lines, were canceled as print publications.
-Future titles were slated to be available only as e-books.
+As of September 2010, Dorchester chose to cancel Leisure Books, along with the remainder of their mass market paperback lines, as print publications.
+Any future titles were to be available only as e-books.

 In October 2010, the Mystery Writers of America removed Dorchester from their list of Approved Publishers citing failure to pay authors their advances and royalties.
-That same month, Dorchester announced that publication of the Hard Case Crime imprint would be transferred from Dorchester to Titan Books.
+That same month, Dorchester announced that publication of their Hard Case Crime imprint was now under Titan Books.
 By the beginning of 2011 Dorchester offered to sell off the names of several of its discontinued magazines.

 In March 2011, horror author Brian Keene announced a boycott of Dorchester.
 He claimed that it was still not paying its authors.
 He also asserted that it had sold books to which it did not own the legal rights.
 Keene was joined by dozens of other authors, editors, artists, and organizations.